emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

 ```

-### Logs and properties of application
+## 5. Logs and properties of application
-At the end we want to sort out logs and read application properties.
+The application works as expected, of course is very simple and if something is wrong is relatively easy to figure out the cause.
+To deal with more complicated scenarios, we should take care about logs from the application and from the tests.
+Also we should have a mean to adjust the test, it is shown with reading application properties during the tests.

-#### Logs
+### 5.1.
+Logs
 In resources we add application.properties with two lines:
 ##### application.properties
 ```properties